-What degree do I need to have in order to enroll in the residential DPT program?
+What degree do I need to have in order to enroll in the DPT program?

 A bachelor’s degree or higher in any field except physical therapy is needed to enroll.
 It is permissible to apply before the bachelor’s degree is completed, but enrollment in the program will not be allowed until the bachelor’s degree is awarded.

-What documentation and forms are required to apply to the residential DPT program?
+What documentation and forms are required to apply to the residential pathway?

 Are interviews a required part of the application process?